 For more than a year, surprise billing has been a central focus of ACEP’s federal advocacy efforts, building on years of state-level advocacy already done on this issue.
 Much of this conflict over surprise billing is playing out in the media, and insurers have been trying their hardest to paint emergency physicians in a bad light.
-Our public relations team is working diligently to make sure the physician side of the story is fairly portrayed both in the press and in Congress.

 Want to take action and ensure your voice is heard?
-Check out our advocacy toolkit, or send emails to your members of Congress -- in just a few clicks, you can personalize and send a prepopulated email advocating for emergency medicine in this important debate.
+Check out our advocacy toolkit, or send emails to your members of Congress—in just a few clicks, you can personalize and send a prepopulated email advocating for emergency medicine in this important debate.

 Congress is debating various proposals, but here’s what you need to know:

-September 4: ACEP, the AMA, and 8 other hospital-based specialties send a letter to the House Education & Labor, and Ways & Means Committees outlining key priniciples that should be included in their respective surprise billing proposals under development.
+September 4: ACEP, the AMA, and eight other hospital-based specialties send a letter to the House Education & Labor, and Ways & Means Committees outlining key priniciples that should be included in their respective surprise billing proposals under development.

 July 17: ACEP issued a statement in response to the Energy and Commerce Committee markup supporting the markup's amendment to include independent dispute resolution while stating that the qualifying threshold for IDR needed to be lowered.